 Pfc.
 Robert S. Ainsworth was born in Columbus, Ohio,

-in September 1918.
-He was one of two sons of
+in September 1918, and was one of two sons of David

-David W. and Virgie Ainsworth.
+W. Ainsworth and Virgie Ainsworth.
 He lived at

-the U. S. Army at Fort Hayes in Columbus, Ohio, on
+into the U. S. Army at Fort Hayes in Columbus, Ohio,

 Being a member of HQ Company, Robert's duties required that he work to get the letter companies of the battalion the supplies they needed to fight the Japanese.
 He would do this until the Filipino and American defenders of Bataan were surrendered to the Japanese.

 Bruni, the commanding officer of HQ Company,